thedaviddias/bfdes.in/posts/hello-world.md

 }
 ```

-Recall that we use a static router in the controllers to inform App which component it should render.
+Recall that a static router in the controllers informs `App` which component it should render.
 But on the browser the router reads from and writes to the History API to enable navigation:

 ```jsx